fabioformosa/quartz-manager/README.md

 * *existing-quartz-and-storage* - It demonstrates how to Quartz Manager Persistence can coexist with a Quartz instance already present in your project

-## LIMITATIONS
+## Limitations

+> Step by step, day by day

-Initially `Quartz-Manager` was born like a pet-project to start&monitor a repetitive job.
-Now there's a work-in-progress roadmap to convert it in full-fledged library to manager a [Quartz Scheduler](http://www.quartz-scheduler.org/).
+Quartz Manager has a work-in-progress roadmap to be full-fledged library to manage a [Quartz Scheduler](http://www.quartz-scheduler.org/).

-At the moment, these are the limitations:
+At this stage of the roadmap, these are the limitations:

-* You cannot start multiple triggers or multiple jobs.
+* Currently you cannot start multiple triggers or multiple jobs.
+At the moment a workaround is to launch multiple projects based on Quartz Manager.
-* You can start only a simple trigger based on a daily frequency and a max number of occurencies.
-* You cannot start/stop a trigger, but the entire scheduler.

-Take a look a the [Project Roadmap](https://github.com/fabioformosa/quartz-manager/projects) and feel free to open an issue or add a commment on an existing one, to give your feedback about planned enhancements.
-Your opinion is important to understand the priority.
+* Currently you can only start [Quartz Simple Trigger](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/tutorial-lesson-05.html).
+The support to other kind of triggers will come soon: [Calendar Interval Trigger](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/CalendarIntervalTrigger.html), [Cron Interval Trigger](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/CronTrigger.html), [Daily Interval Trigger](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/DailyTimeIntervalTrigger.html)
+* Currently the cluster mode is not supported
+* Currently the persistence of Quartz Manager supports only the PostgreSQL.
+The support to other king of triggers will come soon: MySQL, MariaDB, SqlServer, Oracle, H2.

 ## ROADMAP

-Open the [Project Roadmap](https://github.com/fabioformosa/quartz-manager/projects) to take a look at the plan of Quartz Manager.
+Take a look a the [Project Roadmap](https://github.com/fabioformosa/quartz-manager/projects).
+Don't hesitate to give your feedback, your opinion is important to understand the priority.

 Next steps in the roadmap are:
-* Give to change to import `quartz-manager` in projects which have already imported [Quartz Scheduler](http://www.quartz-scheduler.org/)
 * Manage multiple triggers and jobs
+* Cluster mode support
+* Support to other all types of Quartz Triggers:  [Calendar Interval Trigger](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/CalendarIntervalTrigger.html), [Cron Interval Trigger](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/CronTrigger.html), [Daily Interval Trigger](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/DailyTimeIntervalTrigger.html)
-* Redesign the API and re-styling the UI
+* UI Re-styling
-* to add a complete setup UI panel for quartz, in term of cronjobs and multiple jobs.
-* Enabling adapters for integrations: kafka, etc.
+* OAuth Client
+* Support to other DBMS than PostreSQL: MySQL, MariaDB, SqlServer, Oracle, H2.

 ## HOW-TO CONTRIBUTE